petteri9292/Tietokannat-Web-ohjelmointi-Harkka/README.md

 - Administrators can:
   - Add or remove discussion areas.
   - Create secret areas and assign specific users access to them.

+## Current state 22.9
+The application has a working login/logout and register functionality.
+The current schema.sql represents what tables the final product will have and some of the current tables are unused.
+Also logging in results in all the current messages being displayed in order of entry from oldest to newest.
+This was only added to test the functionality.
+Currently missing: Adming/user privileges, Area/Thread/Message hierarchy, Deletion and search.
+How to test: Download the code and run flask in venv.
+Currently there is only 1 registered user with name/password being asd/asd.